pokt-network/shannon-tokenomics-static-tests/README.md

 ## Today

-## How to avoid being gameable?
+## How to avoid being gamble?

+1. Distribute rewards evenly.

-1. All the POKT to be minted in a session should be evenly distributed amongst all the nodes in that session.
+   1. How?
+All the POKT to be minted in a session should be evenly distributed evenly amongst all the nodes in that session.
-   1. Why?
+   2. Why?
 To avoid gaming the system and pointing at your own node
+   3. Issues?
+Free loader nodes.
+   4. How do we punish free loader nodes?
+Will require implicit QoS.

+2. Delaying CUTTM (discuss more later)
-2. The delay mechanism for updating RTTM for each service.
+   1. How?
+The delay mechanism for updating RTTM for each service.
-   1.
+   2. Why?